-In less than a week in Gaza, 69 Palestinians — amongst them, 17 children — have died, with over 390 wounded.
+In less than a week in Gaza, 69 Palestinians — amongst them, 17 children — died, with over 390 wounded.

-Safwat al-Kahlout, an Al Jazeera reporter, said that Gazan streets are deserted apart from ambulances which are “all carrying casualties” and Israeli forces “warning many families to evacuate and leave their homes, which they will destroy later.”
+Safwat al-Kahlout, an Al Jazeera reporter, said that Gazan streets were deserted apart from ambulances which are “all carrying casualties” and Israeli forces “warning many families to evacuate and leave their homes, which they will destroy later.”
 Al-Kahlout said that over 20 homes have been demolished with at least that many families left homeless.

 Echoes from a 2017 Human Rights Watch report describe several categories of Israeli occupation violations of international human rights and humanitarian law.
 Amongst them are: “unlawful killings; forced displacement; abusive detention; the closure of the Gaza Strip and other unjustified restrictions on movement; and the development of settlements, along with the accompanying discriminatory policies that disadvantage Palestinians.”